kswoll/someta/README.md

 > Install-Package Someta.Fody

 ## Summary
-Please see our [Wiki](https://github.com/kswoll/someta/wiki) for documentation and samples.

 It provides a number of extension points for you to customize your compiled code.
 The current set of available extension points are:

 * [Property interceptors](Someta.Docs/ExtensionPoints/PropertyInterceptors.md)